-Dom is the American pop / electronic solo musical project by Dominic Cournoyer originating from Worcester, Massachusetts.
-With warped vocals, fuzzy lo-fi distortion and broken Casio keyboard lines, Dom filters a DIY aesthetic through the upbeat, sunny rhythms of pop music.
+Dom is an American pop / electronic solo musical project by Dominic Hus originating from Worcester, Massachusetts.
+With warped vocals, fuzzy lo-fi distortion, and broken Casio keyboard lines, Dom filters a DIY aesthetic through the upbeat, sunny rhythms of pop music.

-In August 2011, Dom released Family of Love EP.
+In August 2011, Dom released his Family of Love EP.
 Co-produced by Nicolas Vernhes (Animal Collective, Björk), the EP was featured in Rolling Stone for making the Top 10 College Radio chart September 2011.
 Dom was again nominated at the Boston Music Awards 2011 for Song of The Year.
-After Playing Lollapalooza 2011, Cournoyer was asked by festival founder, Perry Farrell to open for Jane's Addiction.
+After playing Lollapalooza 2011, Dom was asked by festival founder Perry Farrell to open for Jane's Addiction.

 At Halloween, in 2013 Dom released his debut electronic LP, Hyperfantasy XL, via his producer alias, Kiss 1o8, in New York City with support from Unicorn Kid, Com Truise and Pictureplane.